amardaxini/convert_office/README.markdown

 Configuration
 -------------

-These are the default settings which can be overwritten in your enviroment configuration file:
+These are the default settings which can be overwritten in your enviroment configuration file.

 <code>
     ConvertOffice::ConvertOfficeConfig.options = {
       :java_bin => "java",          # java binary
       :nailgun =>false,             # for nailgun support
       :soffice_port=>8100           # Open office port no
   }
 </code>

 Example